kippesikgithub/esp_motion_mmwave/README.md

 #### Step 3
-Make sure you change all he !secret values, or create them in your esphome secrets
+Make sure you change all the !secret values, or create them in your esphome secrets
 Change at least the following (example)
 file: esp-motion-kinderkamer-lucas.yaml
 - name of the board you use